Keane slams Manchester United 'crybabies'

 There has been ongoing talk of a rift between Mourinho and Pogba, with speculation increasing following a training-ground confrontation last week and the latter being stripped of vice-captaincy duties.

-Pogba then claimed he was banned from talking to the media after Wednesday's (AEST) stalemate against Valencia in the UEFA Champions League, while captain Antonio Valencia issued an apology after liking a post on Instagram that called for United to sack Mourinho.
+Pogba then claimed he was banned from talking to the media following Tuesday's stalemate against Valencia in the Champions League, while captain Antonio Valencia issued an apology after liking a post on Instagram that called for United to sack Mourinho.

 "We talk about footballers and managers, not every player is going to get on with the manager, the manager is not going to like every player," Keane told Notts TV.
 "But what you do as a footballer, and whatever disagreements I've had with one or two managers, when you cross that line, you play for your team.